GuyBosa/Vue-Crud-App/README.md

-# Vue-Crud-App
+# crud-app

-Crud App using Vue.js for frontend and Node.js for backend
+## A simple crud project using Vue.js for frontend and Node.js for backend